Owning a restricted breed dog

 - a pedigree certificate from the Australian National Kennel Council.

-This document provides an overview of the requirements relating to a restricted breed dog, as prescribed in the Domestic Animals Act 1994 and the Domestic Animals Regulations 2015.
-There are penalties for non compliance.
+This page provides an overview of the requirements relating to a restricted breed dog, as prescribed in the Domestic Animals Act 1994 and the Domestic Animals Regulations 2015.
+There are penalties for non-compliance.
+This information can also be accessed from the Restricted Dog Breed fact sheet.

 Of special note: